 Fleet Management at NIH

-The NIH Transportation Management Branch has successfully implemented numerous strategies in recent years, i.e. optimize/right-size the composition of the fleet, reduce miles traveled, acquire only highly fuel-efficient, low greenhouse gas-emitting vehicles and alternative fuel vehicles, and increase utilization of alternative fuel in dual-fuel vehicles.
+The NIH Transportation Management Branch manages the NIH fleet and has successfully implemented numerous strategies in recent years, i.e. optimize/right-size the composition of the fleet, reduce miles traveled, acquire only highly fuel-efficient, low greenhouse gas-emitting vehicles and alternative fuel vehicles, and increase utilization of alternative fuel in dual-fuel vehicles.

 To optimize/right-size the composition of the fleet and reduce miles traveled, we used our GPS utilization report to monitor and analyze, fleet size, underused vehicles, and miles traveled.
 Since 2005, all NIH vehicle acquisitions have been alternative fuel vehicles.
 In order to increase utilization of alternative fuel in dual-fuel vehicles, it is NIH policy that alternative fuel must be used in dual-fuel vehicles.
 NIH fleet managers will continue using these effective policy and implementation strategies, detailed below.